11/7/2024

 Chris Ferraro

-Thanks Mike and Bill.
-Yeah, so let's let's talk first big picture.
-What's going to be an interesting dynamic for the Bitcoin network is going to be what's what's now appeared to be a pretty fast growing competing demand for what's what's an ever sort of shrinking available supply of power capacity.
-So what I mean by that is is, you know, X this opportunity, what we have witnessed over time is a pretty consistent increase in hash rate, which which directionally has kept pace with the with the price of Bitcoin, but but creates a lot of volatility between and changes the economics for Bitcoin miners both positively and negatively through cycles in a pretty volatile way.
-Now, if you think about about capacity coming out of the market for for Bitcoin for other use cases, it actually gives us some interesting comfort that the curve on hash rate globally may may bend and flatten out relative to what we've seen historically.
-So that's just one thing I would say that there's there's there.
-We don't know the outcome of that, but the the the positive impact that that might have on Bitcoin mining economics is potentially very real for us.
-And, you know, the in terms of allocation, like, assuming we we execute on what we're looking at right now on the HPC side, the demand for that for that power for us is very, very large and would encompass the vast majority of our asset base.
-And the economics of that are are clearly more interesting than what today and what we think the forward would suggest for for mining Bitcoin.
+Thanks, Mike and Bill.
+Yeah, so let's talk first big picture.
+What's going to be an interesting dynamic for Bitcoin the Bitcoin network is going to be what's, what's now appeared to be a pretty fast growing competing demand for what's, what's an ever sort of shrinking available supply of power capacity.
+And so what I mean by that is, is, you know, X, this opportunity, what we have witnessed over time is a pretty consistent increase in hash rate, which, which, directionally has kept pace with the price of Bitcoin, but creates a lot of volatility in between and changes the economics for Bitcoin miners, both positively and negatively, through cycles in a pretty volatile way.
+Now, if you think about capacity coming out of the market for Bitcoin for other use cases, it actually gives us some interesting comfort that the curve on hash rate globally may bend and flatten out relative to what we've seen historically.
+So that's just one thing I would say.
+We don't know the outcome of that, but the positive impact that that might have on Bitcoin mining economics is potentially very real.
+For us, you know, in terms of allocation, like, assuming we – execute on what we're looking at right now on the AHPC side, the demand for that power for us is very, very large and would encompass the vast majority of our asset base.
+And the economics of that are clearly more interesting than what today and what we think the forward would suggest for mining Bitcoin.
 And so, you know, it's a pretty easy decision economically for us to make.
-And so it's not something that we're going to dynamically jump back and forth between is something that that we've we've explored what it looks like.
-We've we've analyzed it pretty closely and we're very excited about the forward opportunity for a HPC.
+And so it's not something that we're going to dynamically – jump back and forth between is something that we've explored what it looks like.
+We've analyzed it pretty closely, and we're very excited about the forward opportunity for AIHPC.

 speaker